SamJoan/HTS-702-2018-CTF/challenge-4/writeup.md

 </manifest>
 ```

 As I suspected, there is a broadcast receiver, which is represented in the XML file above with a `<receiver>` tag.
-I am no expert on Android development but I know this is one of the mechanisms for inter-application communications so if there is a vulnerability that is likely to be where it is at.
+I am no expert on Android development but I know this is one of the mechanisms for inter-application communications.
+If there is a vulnerability that is likely to be where it is.
 Let's look at the class referenced in that tag, MazeMover:

 ```
 public class MazeMover